pjtunstall/spotify-scraper/README.md

 If some countries are never needed, they could be removed from the list to speed up the search.

+### Store country names and codes together

+... in one object to make it easier to catch discrepancies.

+### Add tests

+Unit tests, some basic reality checks, etc., especially before making any modifications.

 ### Compiled language

 The program could be rewritten in a compiled language, such as Go or Rust, for better performance (speed) and for the convenience of being able to share it by just sharing an executable file.
-(Python on an interpreted language, like JavaScript, so it needs a runtime environment too.)
+(Python is an interpreted language, like JavaScript, so it needs a runtime environment too.)

 Go is generally faster that JavaScript and Python, and Rust fastest of all.